zithro/qubes-doc/arch-spec-0.3.md

 (MCH), which seems highly nontrivial to create.

-For instance, the recently published paper on formally proving the correctness of well known seL4 micro- kernel^7 , explicitly states that only the ARM port (and only for non-SMP systems) has been proven, while the x86 port is still left to be formally verified in the future.
-More over, the paper states that e.g. the memory management has been pushed of out of the microkernel to the usermode process, and that this process has not be contained within the proof.
-They admit, however, that this process is part of the TCB, and so eventu- ally would have to also be proved.
+For instance, the recently published paper on formally proving the correctness of well known seL4 micro- kernel^7^, explicitly states that only the ARM port (and only for non-SMP systems) has been proven, while the x86 port is still left to be formally verified in the future.
+Moreover, the paper states that e.g. the memory management has been pushed out of the microkernel to the usermode process, and that this process has not be contained within the proof.
+They admit, however, that this process is part of the TCB, and so eventu- ally would have also to be proved.
 One can easily imagine that in case of a general purpose OS, based on such a microkernel, there would be more usermode processes that would also be part of the TCB and hence would have to be formally proved, e.g. the filesystem server.